The Papermoon Diner (Baltimore, MD)

 Recently I finally made it to the Papermoon Diner in Baltimore, Md.
 Personal friend Sarah (and once blogger), recommended it to me and I’ve been dying to go since.

-I knew they had good red velvet cake, so I was already excited about that.
+I knew the Papermoon Diner had good red velvet cake, so I was already excited about that.

 The Papermoon Diner is one of the quirkiest and unique diners I’ve ever been too.
 It looks like something right out of a movie.

-The outside is filled with unique items ranging from a bike in a tree or garden gnomes.
-It’s not a traditional big metal diner, but it definitely stands out.
+The outside of the Papermoon Diner is filled with unique items ranging from a bike in a tree or garden gnomes.
+It’s not a traditional big metal diner, but it stands out.

-The inside looks like it’s right out of the movies.
-There are random mannequins, army men and dozens of odds and ends dangling from the wall.
+The inside of the Papermoon Diner looks like it’s right out of the movies.
+There are random mannequins, army men, and dozens of odds and ends including Pez dispensers dangling from the wall.

-The atmosphere is definitely one of the best and most unique of any diner I’ve been too.
+The atmosphere of the Papermoon Diner is one of the best and most unique of any diner I’ve been too.

 The waitress was extremely friendly and refilled everything as needed.
 I couldn’t ask for a better experience.
 Our food was brought out quickly and overall it was a positive experience.

+The Papermoon Diner menu has everything you want or need in a diner.
 I was hungry when I arrived, so I ordered the hummus appetizer.
 I’ve been enjoying hummus lately.
-It came with the largest portion of hummus I’ve received as well.
+It came with the largest portions of hummus I’ve received as well.
 Also included were onions, tomatoes, cucumbers and a unique olive dip.
 Everything tasted great and I would order it again.

 For my appetizer, entree, coffee, and dessert that cost was $33.
 Definitely more pricey but the quality of food was high and I have no complaints.

 The Papermoon Diner is one of my favorite diners to date.
-I don’t have any complaints, and every part was perfect.
+I don’t have any complaints about the Papermoon Diner, and every part was perfect.
 It’s such a quirky and unique diner that I would recommend it to anyone!
 In fact, I’m looking at races in the Baltimore area just so I can go back.

 Questions for you: